Skip to Content

 What Happens Next?

-Once you submit your Verification Form and tax information to the Financial Aid Office, an administrator will compare the information you provided to that on your FAFSA.
-We are required to resolve any conflicting information so if we discover conflicts or if you have missing or incomplete documentation, we will notify you through your USC email and/or Self Service Carolina (SSC).
+Once you submit the requested verification documentation, your Financial Aid Office will compare the information you provided to that on your FAFSA.
+We are required to resolve any conflicting information so if we discover a mistake or if you have missing or incomplete documentation, we will notify you through your USC email and the Financial Aid Dashboard.

 Once verification is complete, we can then determine your eligibility for financial aid.